Wooden blocks spelling out 2026 representing digital marketing trends for the coming year

 Content that gets cited:

 When multiple sites rank you as a top source, AI platforms take notice.
-This is the new SEO, and almost nobody is doing it well yet.
+This is the new SEO, and almost nobody is doing it well yet in 2026.

 5. AI Ads Will Combine Facebook’s Targeting With Google’s Intent